THE MYCOLOGICAL

 WASHINGTON, DC

-MAW holds at least a dozen mushroom forays each year.
+MAWDC holds at least a dozen mushroom forays each year.
 Once the weather warms, the foray frequency kicks in staring with spring morels, then summer chanterelles, onto fall hen-of-the-woods, and lots of other fascinating fungal finds from April until November.
 In late fall and winter, things slow down but there are usually a few outings focusing on tree or lichen identification.

 Most forays last one to four hours and are held in local parks and forests.
-Occasionally, MAW may sponsor overnight weekend forays; one of these is our traditional annual Camp Sequanota weekend in September, where we usually find and identify nearly 200 distinct species in one weekend!
+Occasionally, MAWDC may sponsor overnight weekend forays; one of these is our traditional annual Camp Sequanota weekend in September, where we usually find and identify nearly 200 distinct species in one weekend!

 Foray Notifications and Registration